-The Nizam instructed Elizabeth to choose anything she wanted from Cartier; she selected this long chain with 38 diamonds while its center, plus 13 emerald cut diamonds and a pear-shaped drop.
+The Nizam instructed Elizabeth to choose anything she wanted from Cartier; she selected this long chain with 38 diamonds at its centre, plus 13 emerald cut diamonds and a pear-shaped drop.
 “It was one of the most magnificent wedding presents,” says Leslie Field, author of The Queen’s Jewels.

 Kate’s next “loan” from the queen was a diamond maple leaf brooch.
 The brooch was also a present from King George to the Queen Mother on the eve of their first Canadian tour in 1939.
 Since then it has been worn by the Queen and Camilla during Canadian visits.
 Most recently Kate wore it with two separate outfits on her first North American tour: on Canada Day and again when departing the country.